Exceptional stationary state in a dephasing many-body open quantum system

-We now discuss the time evolution of the expectation value of $\sigma^z_j$ plotted in Fig.~\ref{fig:xt_profile}, which is a local classical observable (namely, it is diagonal in the $\{ |\boldsymbol \sigma) \}$ basis).
-The expectation value of the local magnetization operator $\sigma^z_j$ is particularly simple, $ \langle \sigma^z_j(t)\rangle = \sum_{j' <j}p(j',t)$; in the large-scale hydrodynamic limit where the discrete lattice site $j$ is replaced by a continuous variable $x$, it can be approximated by
+The expectation value of the local magnetization operator $\sigma^z_j$ plotted in Fig.~\ref{fig:xt_profile} has a simple representation using membrane states, $ \langle \sigma^z_j(t)\rangle = \sum_{j' <j}p(j',t)$; in the large-scale coarse-grained limit where the discrete lattice site $j$ is replaced by a continuous variable $x$, it can be approximated by the Error function: